bcgov/platform-services-registry/docs/react-email.md

 react-email comes with a `dev`, `build`, `start` and `export` command.
 The way these commands can be called are found within the `package.json` script.

 The `dev`, `build` and `start` commands work like your normal npm commands, with the difference being that project it generates is a dashboard which shows your email templates.
-They create a folder called .react-emails which can essentially be treated as another project folder.
-It is important to note that running these commands in the will overwrite some of the folders in .react-emails, such as the package.json file.
+They create a folder called .react-email which can essentially be treated as another project folder.
+It is important to note that running these commands in the will overwrite some of the folders in .react-email, such as the package.json file.

 `export` creates a folder called email-export containing the html renders for all the existing templates.
 It works similarly to how the render() function works.